briansimiyuj/doctor-appointment-app/README.md

      b.
 On Form input components, create labels and inputs for both the Sign In and Sign Up components
      c.
 Create a button and a function to handle the sign in button click
      d.
 Create a span to switch to the Sign Up component when the user does not have an account
+     e.
+Retreive `email` and `password` from the Login Context
+     f.
+Retreive `signIn` function from the Sign In Hook
+     g.
+Create a function to handle the form submission
+       i.
+Call `signIn` function with the retrieved values as parameters

+     h.
+Attach the form submission function to `onSubmit` event of the form

   6. Create a section for the Google aunthentication button for both the Sign In and Sign Up components